-The Department of Electrical and Computer Engineering at Carnegie Mellon has tenure track faculty openings.
+The Department of Electrical and Computer Engineering at Carnegie Mellon University has tenure track faculty openings.

-Exceptional candidates in all areas of Electrical and Computer Engineering will be given serious consideration, but especially those in applied physics, nanotechnology, signal and image processing, controls and energy systems.
+Exceptional candidates in all areas of Electrical and Computer Engineering will be given consideration.

-The College of Engineering and the Department of Electrical and Computer Engineering are both ranked among the top programs in the United States both at the undergraduate and graduate level.
-The faculty has strong ties with many multidisciplinary centers and institutes such as the Institute for Complex Engineered Systems (graduated NSF ERC), Software Engineering Institute, Human Computer Interaction Institute, The Robotics Institute, and the Information Networking Institute.
-The department is home to several multidisciplinary centers and laboratories such as the Data Storage Systems Center (Graduated NSF ERC), Center for Silicon System Implementation, Microelectromechanical Systems Laboratory, SRC Smart Grid Research Center, the Parallel Data Laboratory, and the Computer Architecture Lab at Carnegie Mellon.
+The College of Engineering and the Department of Electrical and Computer Engineering (ECE) are ranked among the top programs in the United States both at the undergraduate and graduate levels.
+The ECE faculty have strong ties with many multi-disciplinary centers and institutes such as the Institute for Complex Engineered Systems (graduated NSF ERV), CyLab, Software Engineering Institute, Human Computer Interaction Institute, the Robotics Institute and the Information Networking Institute.
+The department is home to several multi disciplinary centers and laboratories; the Data Storage Systems Center (graduated NSF ERC), the Center for Silicon System Implementation, the MicroElectroMechanical Systems Laboratory, the SRC Smart Grid Research Center, the Parallel Data Laboratory, and the Computer Architecture Lab at Carnegie Mellon.
 Faculty members in the Department of Electrical and Computer Engineering also have ties and collaborations with colleagues around the world through a number of formal research and educational programs.
 The department has extensive experimental and computing infrastructure.
-The department currently maintains state of the art nanofabrication facilities and will be significantly expanding these in both capability and scale within the next few years.
+ECE currently maintains state-of-the-art nanofabrication facilities and will be significantly expanding these in both capability and scale within the next few years.

 A moderate teaching load allows time for quality research and close involvement with students and other faculty.
-We expect candidates for a tenure track position to have a strong commitment both to research and to teaching at the undergraduate and graduate levels.
-The department is primarily seeking individuals for faculty positions at the Assistant Professor rank; however, under unusual circumstances and commensurate with the qualifications of the individuals, appointments may be made at the rank of Associate Professor or Professor.
-Applicants must have earned a doctorate in a related area by the date of appointment.
-Applications should include a comprehensive resume, a list of three to five professional references, a statement of research and teaching interests (less than 2 pages each), and copies of two research papers (journal or conference papers).
-The applicant is responsible for soliciting the reference letters to be sent directly to the address below.
+We expect candidates for a tenure-track position to have a strong commitment both to research and teaching at the undergraduate and graduate levels.
+The Department is primarily seeking individuals for faculty positions at the Assistant Professor rank; however, under unusual circumstances and commensurate with the qualifications of the individuals, appointments may be made at the rank of Associate Professor or Professor.

-Evaluation of applications will begin immediately and continue throughout the academic year until available positions are filled.
+Evaluation of applications will begin immediately and continue throughout the academic year until positions are filled.
 Candidates are encouraged to apply early.
-Carnegie Mellon is building a culturally diverse faculty and encourages applications from female and minority candidates.
 Carnegie Mellon is an Equal Opportunity Employer.